 With the cable attached, verify that the MPX appliance’s components are functioning correctly.
 You are then ready to begin the conversion.
-The conversion process modifies the Basic Input-Output System (BIOS), installs Citrix Hypervisor and a Service Virtual Machine image, and copies the Citrix ADC VPX image to the SSD.
+The conversion process modifies the BIOS, installs a Citrix Hypervisor and a Service Virtual Machine image, and copies the Citrix ADC VPX image to the SSD.

-After the conversion process, you make a few modifications to the appliance’s configuration and apply a new license.
+After the conversion process, you modify the appliance’s configuration and apply a new license.
 You can then provision the VPX instances through the Management Service on what is now a Citrix ADC SDX appliance.

 The following figure shows the front panel of the MPX 89xx.

 Figure 1.
 Citrix ADC MPX 89xx front panel